slavafox2/burger2/README.md

-# **burger**  is SPA the order food.
+# BURGER is SPA the order food.
 There possible building  burger yourself with an ingredients and order it.

 stack of technologies:  react, redux, wabpack, babel, firebase, axios, routes,